Indianapolis, Indiana Auto, Motorcycle and Trucking Accident Lawyer

 Exceptions to the collateral source rule include: life insurance or other death benefits, insurance benefits or premiums plaintiff or plaintiff’s family have paid for directly, or payments made by any agency, instrumentality, or subdivision of the state or the United States, i.e. defendant may not lessen their financial obligation for damages by introducing into evidence Plaintiff’s medical billing discounts or discounts provided to plaintiff as a benefit to the insured by the contract established between their health insurance carrier and their health provider.
 Americanbar.org states the following:

 Indiana retains the common law principle that collateral source payments should not reduce a damage award if the payment resulted from the plaintiff’s own forethought, such as insurance purchased by the plaintiff or government benefits that the plaintiff has paid for through taxes.

-Ward & Ward is a plaintiff’s law firm experienced in protecting the interests of personal injury victims and wrongful death claims.
-If you have been injured in an automobile, motorcycle, bicycle or trucking accident, I urge you to call me at 317-639-9501 for a free consultation at your earliest convenience.
+Ward & Ward Law Firm is a plaintiff’s law firm experienced in protecting the interests of personal injury victims and wrongful death claims.
+If you have been injured in an automobile, motorcycle, bicycle or trucking accident, I urge you to call me, an experienced personal injury attorney in Indianapolis, IN at 317-639-9501 for a free consultation at your earliest convenience.